Polpetta/bitdispenser.dev/content/english/posts/hello-world.md

 Fortress wiki](https://wiki.teamfortress.com) for providing the image I shamelessly downloaded from them` >}}

-I hope Valve will not sue me for taking that assed as my website favicon.
+I hope Valve will not sue me for taking that asset as my website favicon.
 I swear I will change it, a day.
 Pinky promise.

 ### Hosting

-The real problem of hosting a website nowday is not how to build it (as you can see) but _where_ you can host it.
+The real problem of hosting a website now day is not how to build it (as you can see) but _where_ you can host it.
 There are plenty of cloud provides: AWS, Google Cloud, DigitalOcean, Scaleway, etc... every day there is a new one popping up.
 They all offers the possibility to host your website pretty easily,